deepsadhi/presentation2.0/README.md

 Presentation2.0 is a Web App that helps you quickly prepare and present presentation simply from Markdown file.

+### Features

+- Instantly prepare slide simply from Markdown file
+- Seamless slide sync amongst all the devices connected to the network with WebSocket
+- Control slide from any devices connected to the network.
+Yup presenting presentation in team is possible ;)
+- Mobile friendly design
+- Supports Bootstrap themes
+- Supports Velocity transition effects

 ### Installation

 It's recommended that you use [Composer](https://getcomposer.org/) to install Presentation2.0.
+Make sure you have installed php-sqlite extension.

 ```bash
 $ composer create-project deepsadhi/presentation2.0 presentation2.0